mahnoormahnoorr/Quantization/AWQ/readme.md

 ```bash
 sbatch run-awq-modifier-lumi.sh
 ```
-You can also increase the memory, time and number of GPUs if you decide to run quantization on larger models.
+You can also increase the memory and number of GPUs if you decide to run quantization on larger models.

 The script will quantize the **Falcon-RW-1B** model using the following recipe:
 ```bash